 In December of 2022, the City Council adopted a housing production plan.
-A housing production plan (HPP) is a state-recognized planning tool that establishes a strategic plan for affordable housing production and goals.
+A housing production plan (HPP) is a five year state-recognized planning tool that establishes a strategic plan for affordable housing production and goals.
 There are several recommendations for policies, programs, and initiatives to address local housing needs and recommendations for zoning strategies, potential municipal and private development or redevelopment sites, and ways to further participate in regional collaborations.
 The City plans to remove or ameliorate the negative effects of land use policies by implementing the strategies identified in the HPP.
-The strategies include an inclusionary housing ordinance, offering incentives to multifamily property owners for the right of first refusal, tax increment finance exemptions for affordable housing and smart growth zoning districts.
+The strategies that have been implemented include an inclusionary housing ordinance that was adopted in December of 2023; offering incentives to multifamily property owners for the right of first refusal, tax increment finance exemptions for affordable housing.
+Additional strategies from the plan that the city is working on in 2024 including an analysis of residential parking minimums; analysis of opportunities to zone for single room occupancy units and an evaluation of the costs and benefits of a transfer fee tax where the tax funding would go towards affordable housing.

-The city is also proposing a condominium conversion ordinance to provide protection to tenants when their apartments are proposed to be converted into condominiums.
+The city is also continuing to advocate for state legislative approval that would allow Salem to develop condominium conversion ordinance.
+The purpose of the ordinance is to provide protection to tenants when their apartments are proposed to be converted into condominiums